ervinn/windowsPopup-dev/README.md

 - Made data binding bi-directional.
 Now when parent updates model data that is linked to child model, the child model is updated automatically.
 - Rename directives and services names.
 All names are prefixed with `wnp-*` .
 - Pass a Title text (`wnp-title`) to the Child window, or if that is not specified pass the text of the link the user clicked.
+- Add 'Build Your Window' section to the Demo app.

 ------
 #####New in v0.0.2 :